A recent article published by the American Prospect, titled The NBA’s Quiet Problem With Prison

 connect sessions provide a more affordable and accessible option when costs of travel,

-• Maintenance fees applied to JPay Release Cards are dictated by the corrections agency and
+lodging and other expenses for traditional visitation are taken into account. - Maintenance fees applied to JPay Release Cards are dictated by the corrections agency and

 the financial institution; the majority of agencies that offer JPay Release Cards do not charge